moltenform/vipercard/vipercard/vipercard/src/internaldocs.md

 Background objects are tricky.
 For say bg fld when sharedtext is off, state (position) is shared, some state (contents) are unique per-card.

+Confirmed in emulator that every bg field has shared fallback text for when sharedtext is set to true.
+Note that when the sharedtext is true, you can only edit the field contents when you go edit->background.
+When you transition from sharedtext on and off, it also preserves the per-card content.
+So each field must maintain both per-card and shared text.
+And the same for scrollposition.

 We used to internally store things like this:

 ```